oahmora/crawlerAndRetrievalSystem/README.md

-ReadMe!

-Our code is designed by a crawler that makes use of beautifulsoup, and crawls and parses multiple sites as it goes over the specifications.
-The program indexes the documents and loads them into files, and stores them in an html folder.
-A search can also be done to look up words from within the documents, and see what documents contain which word.
-It also displays how many documents hold that word.
-For example, at 20 documents, if you type in University, I recieveced 10 responses.

-	To run this program, make sure that ther is no html folder already present in the directory, open cmd prompt, preferably on windows(unsure if it will work elsewhere.), and navigate to the file path for this project.
-Run either python crawlerFoolery.py, or python3 crawlerFoolery.py to start
-the project.The crawler can also take additional arguments: python3
-<name-of-the-file> <seed-file> <number-of-pages> <number-of-hops> Let the
-program crawl and scrape the data from 20 sites, starting from the seedFile.
-Upon completion, enter a word to search in the elasticsearch indexed files, and watch as it searches and returns the files with that word, if any exist, and rates them accoding to elasticsearch.
-The program ends on it's own as this finishes.

 ## Team member 1 - Steven Joseph
 ## Team member 2 - Omar Hernandez
 ## Team member 3 - Hridya Antony